The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

-\paragraph{Possible alternatives} In our derivation of the new optimality scores for word lengths, namely $\Psi$ and $\Omega$, we followed the template to design a new score for dependency distances \parencite{Ferrer2020b}.
+In our derivation of the new optimality scores for word lengths, namely $\Psi$ and $\Omega$, we followed the template to design a new score for dependency distances \parencite{Ferrer2020b}.
 Equivalent scores may be obtained by other means.
 We cannot exclude the possibility that there are simpler scores or existing scores that have the same statistical properties as our $\Psi$ score for word lengths.
-A promising candidate for future research is the $\gamma$ index, a variant of Kendall $\tau$ correlation \parencite{Goodman1963a}, whose estimator is